3 Shifts that Expand Influence

 Complex issues have more than one answer.
 Their answer is better than yours, even if it’s not quite as good, because they own it.

 Bonus: Shift from punishing to learning.

-Treat responsible failure as a learning opportunity and risk is easier.
+Treat responsible failure as a learning opportunity and taking risks will be easier.
 But treat people like tools and you propagate self-serving attitudes.

 Carol Dweck says the #1 quality of a growth mindset is learning from failure.

 What shifts expand a leader’s influence?